anywai/UDAO-PROJECT2/docs/tokens/UDAOC.md

 function modifyContent(struct UDAOContent.RedeemVoucher voucher) external
 ```

-Redeems a RedeemVoucher for an actual NFT, modifying existing content in the process.
+Allows modification of a content by redeeming a voucher.

 #### Parameters